Corni33/CarND_P3_BehaviorCloning/README.md

 As the model was trained using an Adam optimizer, the learning rate was not adapted manually (model.py line 127).

 The data has been split into a training (80%) and a validation (20%) data set (model.py line 48).
-After training the network for 10 epochs on the training data the validation accuracy stopped to decrease which indicated that further training was not necessary:
+After training the network for 10 epochs on the training data the validation accuracy stopped decreasing which indicated that further training was not necessary:
 ![alt text][loss_function]

 I experimented with using additional fully connected layers but the validation accuracy did not improve further.